 At the school contest, you’ll need one accuracy judge and three performance judges.
 If students will be reciting in French, you’ll need additional French-speaking judges.

-At the Online Semifinals and the National Finals, Canadian poets, writers, and performers are judges.
+At the Junior Online Finals and at the Online Qualifiers and the National Finals, Canadian poets are the judges.

 An accuracy judge silently reads the poem being recited (using the version from our website) and uses our Accuracy Score Sheet to give the student an accuracy score.